Turn accidents into opportunities–career opportunities.

 Automotive Training Center’s Collision Reconditioning Technology Program features a comprehensive study of vehicle repair here at our collision repair school.
 We prepare students with the training and experience they need to qualify for entry-level opportunities in the field.

-With more vehicles on the road than ever before, the demand for talented collision repair technicians is higher than it’s ever been.
+With more vehicles on the road than ever before, collision shops are busier than ever!.
 ATC Collision Reconditioning Technology students will learn first-hand from ASE and I-CAR certified instructors and have numerous opportunities to be involved with actual repairs on live vehicles in our modern shop facilities at our auto body repair school.